 Interfaith Dialog Concept Summary

 Situated at the geographic and spiritual center of Mapleton-Fall Creek community, we propose to preserve and adapt the Beth-El Temple in order to curate and share the rich religious and cultural heritage of Indianapolis through interfaith, inter-ethnic and inter-generational exhibits, programs and activities that will actively engage neighborhoods and communities in Indianapolis and beyond.
-The center is surrounded by established churches representing several denominations; this may be one of the few areas in Indianapolis with such a concentration of diverse churches.
+The center is surrounded by established churches representing several denominations; this may be one of the few- either say “this is one of the few” or “this may be the only” areas in Indianapolis with such a concentration of diverse churches.
 It is easy to envision interfaith dialogue and activity being created and developed by both Churches and Synagogues through the Temple Heritage Center.
 The Mid-North Church Council has worked for many years to address needs and capitalize on opportunities in the Mid-North neighborhoods throughout its more than 30 years of existence.
 This group's membership and mission would be enhanced by the additional involvement of the Indianapolis Jewish community.